Frequently asked questions

 Early Decision candidates must submit their application by December 15, and all items necessary for completion of the application must be received by December 15.
 Only completed applications are considered for admission.
 An application is considered complete when all required documents, including the application form, the application fee, an LSDAS report, and two letters of recommendation, have been received by the school.
 Early Decision candidates must take the LSAT no later than the December test date to be considered for this option.
 Applicants should also consider, and incorporate into their application timelines, the time it will take for the CAS reports to be processed and transmitted to the School of Law.

 7. What is the timeline for Early Decision candidates to receive an offer of admission?

-Early Decision candidates will be notified by December 31 whether their application for admission has been accepted, denied, or deferred for further review.
+Early Decision candidates will be notified by January 10 with a decision about whether their application for admission has been accepted, denied, or deferred for further review (except December LSAT takers, who will be notified within two weeks of receipt of their December score).
 If the ED application is deferred for further review, then it becomes a part of the Regular Decision pool and will be considered along with all other applications through the RD rolling admission cycle.
 If an ED applicant is denied admission or the decision is deferred for further review, the applicant may continue being considered for admission to law schools to which he/she had previously applied and may initiate applications to additional law schools.

 8. What are the requirements /stipulations of the early decision option?

 Early Decision candidates agree that they will not submit an early decision application to any other law school this year.
 ED candidates agree that, if admitted to Elon Law under the ED option, they will withdraw pending applications to other law schools and not submit any additional applications.